cs207-SpaceJam/cs207-FinalProject/spacejam/docs/examples.rst

         Axes are scaled by the initial distance of the exoplanet from its host star and oriented in the usual XY fashion.

-This integratin scheme actually fails partway through the simulation.
+This integration scheme actually fails partway through the simulation.
 ``spacejam`` provides the following suggestions to fix this in its error
 message: